ss1611/CS220-AU-portfolio-1/README.md

 Flexibilities:
 1. you could have more than two pages on your website
 2. instead of GitHub Pages, you can use another content manamement system (CMS) e.g. Wordpress to design your website
-3. instead of reflecting on developing your visitor and resident modes on a public website e.g. in your GitHub Pages or Wordpress website, you can submit a PDF version of your reflection on FASER.
+3. instead of reflecting on your visitor and resident modes on a public website e.g. using this GitHub repository or a Wordpress website, you can submit a PDF version of your reflection on FASER.
 To clarify, in this case you will submit two PDF files on FASER: (1) the `assessment.md` with a completed checklist and formated in PDF and (2) your reflection in PDF.
 This reflection file in PDF format should still follow the template/guide provided in the `reflection.md` file.
 If you decide to work on your reflection privately, you could choose to do this in a private GitHub repository or even in your choosen text editor e.g. Word.

 ## log
 <!-- #todo remove content of template's log and add my own -->
 2021-09-24 index.md, reflection.md and assessment.md added. readme.md refined.
 2021-09-21 repo created. readme.md added and next steps in the todo heading defined

-## todo
-- create three v&r maps (past, present, future) and add to `assets/img` folder
-- add index.md and an additional file(s) with hyperlinks to each other and populate with project related info: text, images, videos, perhaps some code?
-- add marking rubric here as well as checklist (inlcuding sought feedback from others) and general marking guide

 ## references
 - Hofstadter, K, 2019, [Self and peer assessment tool and rationale](https://khofstadter.com/assets/doc/Hofstadter-2019-self-and-peer-assessment-tool-and-rationale.pdf)